 The second type of Georgia wrongful death claim, referred to as a “survivor action,” is brought by the decedent’s estate.
 This type of claim is filed by the executor or administrator of the estate and seeks compensation for medical expenses before death, the pain, and suffering of the decedent and funeral expenses.

 Due to Georgia’s statute of limitations, it is important to act quickly in wrongful death cases.
 Wrongful death or estate claims in Georgia must generally be filed no later than two years after the death.
 If the claim isn’t filed within the time limit, the right to bring the claim is nearly always lost.
 However, the two-year statute tolls (stops running) in certain situations.

 Specifically, if there is a criminal case being litigated which concerns the same events as the wrongful death case, the clock the wrongful death case is halted until the criminal case is concluded.
 The two-year statute of limitations for the wrongful death claim will start again on the date the criminal case ends.

 This can become complicated in situations where the decedent survived an initial accident, and then passed away later due to their injuries.
 In these cases, the statute of limitations is usually calculated from the date of the act which ultimately caused the death of the decedent.

-In all wrongful death cases, it is important to contact an attorney as soon as possible.
+In all wrongful death cases, it is important to contact a wrongful death attorney as soon as possible.
 The attorney will need to quickly gather evidence, as the party at fault will undoubtedly be building their defense in an attempt to lessen their responsibility for the death.
-If you suspect a loved one has passed due to another’s carelessness, don’t hesitate to contact our office at (770) 766-1636.
+If you suspect a loved one has passed due to another’s carelessness, don’t hesitate to contact our office at (770) 728-6263.
 One of our experienced attorneys will skillfully and sensitively guide you through the process, and make sure that you are properly compensated for your loss.